Aarif-Mir/langchain-sql-chatbot/README.md

-# LangChain: Chat with SQL DB

-This project is a Streamlit-based chatbot that allows you to interact with a SQL database (SQLite or MySQL) using natural language, powered by LangChain and LLMs (Groq API).

 ---
+license: apache-2.0
-title: Sql Chatbot
+title: sqlChatBot
+sdk: streamlit
 emoji: 🚀
 colorFrom: red
-colorTo: red
+colorTo: yellow
-sdk: docker
-app_port: 8501
-tags:
-- streamlit
-pinned: false
 short_description: Interact with a SQL database using natural language
-license: apache-2.0
 ---
+# LangChain: Chat with SQL DB
+This project is a Streamlit-based chatbot that allows you to interact with a SQL database (SQLite or MySQL) using natural language, powered by LangChain and LLMs (Groq API).

 ## Features
 - Chat with your database using natural language queries